 What officers really need to know about the 21-foot kill zone

-The Police Executive Research Forum recently released their report: Re-engineering Training on Police Use of Force.
+The Police Executive Research Forum recently released its report: Re-engineering Training on Police Use of Force.
 The document contains an in-depth discussion of Lieutenant Dennis Tueller’s 21-foot drill, often erroneously cited as the “21-foot rule.”

 The comments within the document should be alarming.
 Many national police executives opine that the 30-year-old magazine article written by Tueller has been misinterpreted as creating a “21-foot kill zone.”